jlgarrett/Masters_Projects/Foundation.md

-Foundation Model for Unmixing Hyperspectral Remote Sensing =
+Explainable AI for Ocean Monitoring Time-series
+=

-NTNU's HYPSO-1 satellite has been collecting hyperspectral data of coastal oceans for 2 years, and HYPSO-2 is set to launch this summer.
+NTNU's HYPSO-1 satellite has been collecting hyperspectral data of coastal oceans for 3 years, and HYPSO-2 is launched last summer.
 It has collected of 2.000 hyperspectral images, or more than a billion individual spectra.
-Thus, the data set is ready to be explored by AI.

-A foundation model is an unsupervised neural network which is trained on a very large dataset and which can be applied to a variety of tasks.

-The most famous foundation model, Chat-GPT, processes text, but several networks have been developed for remote sensing imagery.
-The foundation model trained here would probably be quite a bit smaller than some of those other networks, but would still adhere to the idea of a foundation model.

-Unmixing a spectral image refers to partitioning each spectrum into possible components.
-It has become the most popular type of algorithm to apply to hyperspectral images.
-It's been shown to be very powerful on single images, but has rarely been applied to larger datasets.
-Thus this would be a very novel research topic.
+Every year, the HYPSO team has participated in a mission with NTNU's biology department in Frohavet, to the West of Trondheimsfjord.
+This project would focus on integrating those data

 ​Skills that will be learned:​
 - Machine learning (various python libraries)